ga-curriculum/github-collaboration/collaborator-method-branching/README.md

 # ![GitHub Collaboration - Collaborator Method - Branching](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to add and view remote repositories on local repositories.
+**Learning objective:** By the end of this lesson, students will be able to create and work in branches.

 ## Branching